Browse docs

 • default policy: assignmentMode=auto, selection=balanced, redundancy=1,

-• scheduler is tenant-scoped and stable to avoid churn,
+• scheduler is workspace-scoped and stable to avoid churn,

 • default runtime architecture is single WireGuard interface per gateway (InterfacePerNetwork=false),